SheetalPrasad23/Falcon-7b/README.md

  * Integration of alternative data sources (social media, satellite imagery).
  * Enhanced risk analysis capabilities.
  * Personalized investment recommendation engine.

+About Code
+Data Flow:
+User inputs company name and uploads PDF to Google Cloud Storage.
+Gemini Pro extracts company details.
+Google Custom Search Engine fetches industry news.
+Alpha Vantage API fetches market data and news sentiment.
+TextBlob analyzes sentiment of news.
+PDF is processed into chunks and embeddings.
+Embeddings are stored in ChromaDB.
+User query is combined with context from company details, news, sentiment, and relevant PDF chunks.
+Combined context is passed to Gemini Pro.
+Gemini Pro generates a response based on the context.
+Response is displayed to the user.

+Libraries:
+Google Cloud:
+    google-cloud-storage: For interacting with Google Cloud Storage.
+Vertex AI:
+    vertexai: The core library for accessing Vertex AI services. vertexai.preview.generative_models: Specific tools for working with generative AI models. vertexai.preview.language_models: Tools for text generation models.
+Language Processing & Embeddings:
+    langchain: Framework for building LLM applications.
+    langchain-community: Additional components for LangChain.
+    langchain-google-genai: Integration for Google's generative AI.
+    sentence-transformers: Creating sentence embeddings.
+    HuggingFaceEmbeddings: Integrating Hugging Face models into LangChain.
+Data Storage:
+    chromadb: Vector database for storing and searching embeddings.
+PDF Processing:
+    PyPDF2: For loading and extracting text from PDF files.
+Google APIs:
+    google-api-python-client: Client library for interacting with Google APIs.
+Financial Data:
+    alpha_vantage: API for accessing financial market data.
+    yfinance: Library for fetching financial data from Yahoo Finance.
+Sentiment Analysis:
+    textblob: Library for performing sentiment analysis.
+Other:
+    smart_open: For working with various file-like objects.
+    tiktoken: BPE tokenizer often used with OpenAI models.

+Tools:
+Google Colab: The development environment where you're running the code.
+Vertex AI Workbench: (Implicitly used) For managing and deploying models.
+Google Cloud Storage: For storing input files and model data.
+Hugging Face Hub: Repository of pre-trained models.

+APIs:
+Google Custom Search Engine API: For fetching news and trends.
+Alpha Vantage API: For fetching financial market data and news sentiment.

+Google Cloud Elements:
+Vertex AI: The platform for building, deploying, and managing machine learning models.
+    Generative AI models: Gemini Pro is used for text generation and understanding.
+Google Cloud Storage: Cloud-based storage for your data.
+Authentication: Colab's authentication mechanism is used to access your Google Cloud resources securely.

 Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.
 License